raviakasapu/pbi-tools-for-agents/README.md

 - The root of the ZIP should contain a `pbit/` directory with contents compatible with `pbi-tools compile -folder <pbit_dir>`.
 - If the ZIP root does not have `pbit/`, the service tries to find the first subdirectory that does.
+- The service outputs the compilation log text; clients should parse the result to determine success (e.g., search for "PBIT file written to:").

 ## Notes